-You can store multimedia files in internal memory for easy access to all your multimedia files.
+You can store multimedia files in internal or external memory for easy access to all your multimedia files.
 Use this application to view multimedia files like pictures and videos.

-From the Home screen, tap Apps > Apps tab > Gallery .
-You can manage and share all your image and video files with Gallery.
+You can manage and share all your image and video files with the Gallery.

-- Some file formats are not supported, depending on the software installed on the device. - Some files may not play properly, depending on how they are encoded.
+- Some file formats are not supported, depending on the software installed on the device. - · Some files may not play properly, depending on how they are encoded.